niladrik/GPHS/README.md

 In the remainder of the semester, I plan to complete the function for surrogate data model and that for graphical comparison of the algorithms.
-I will include compatibility checks for each functions and then test for the correctness.
-Also, I will have to write a vignette and include examples for the functions.
+I will include compatibility checks for each function and then test for the correctness of the functions.
+Also, I will write a vignette and include examples for these functions.